 - Pay attention to how much your partner is drinking

-- Remember that consent to sexual activity before drinking is helpful but never final
+- Consent to sexual activity before drinking is helpful but never final.
+Consent can be removed at any time

 - Keep in mind that impairment of judgment can begin with the first drink